awilsoncs/FL-Studio-Notes/Sound-Design-101.md

 3. **Volume Envelope**: Set the volume envelope with a fast attack, short decay, no sustain, and no release.
 This will make the sound short and percussive, like a real hi-hat.

 4. **Effects**: In the Mixer, add some reverb to give the hi-hat a sense of space.
+Boost high mids slightly in EQ to similate the characteristic resonance of a real high-hat.

 #### Open Hi-Hat